JeanFurstoss/AtomHIC/README.md

 For the moment, the AtomHIC library provides the following SGMA databases:
 - AluminaPhases_Furstoss_CompPhysCom : this base allows to discriminate between α, γ phases, liquid and free surface of Al2O3 alumina
 - ForsteriteDefects_Furstoss_CompPhysCom : this base contains [100], [001] dislocations, grain boundary and bulk phase of Mg2SiO4 forsterite
-- Gold2Surfaces : this base allows to discriminate between (100), (111) free surfaces and bulk material in FCC gold
-- Gold4Surfaces : this base allows to discriminate between (100), (110), (111) and (112) free surfaces and bulk material in FCC gold
+- GoldSurfaces : this base allows to discriminate between (100), (110), (111) free surfaces, facet junctions and bulk material in FCC gold

 To make the structural analysis with SGMA of a given dump file, just use: